MiaoXiao/Melody-Matcher/README.md

 * Sherina Bala (sbala003@ucr.edu)
 * Stanley Ari Cohen (scohe001@ucr.edu)

-## Goal:
+## General Gameplay:
-A web based video game where the player has to try to copy melodies by playing them on a virtual piano.
-This will help players better distinguish between different tones and sounds and will also help players new to music learn different scales.
+Players try to copy melodies by playing them on a virtual piano in order to earn points.
+However, you only have a certain amount of time to perfectly replicate each melody, or else the game is over.
+All melodies are randomly generated!
+This game will help players better distinguish between different tones and sounds and will also help players new to music learn different scales.

 ## Requires
-* A working browser
+* A working browser!

-## Basic Gameplay:
-The player will hear a melody, and will try to replicate that melody as quickly as possible by clicking piano keys on a virtual keyboard.
-But you only have a certain amount of time, once you replicate the melody the time is reset.
-If the time reaches 0, they lose.
-The player will be able to see a keyboard representation with all the keys labeled with its corresponding key note.
-Instead of clicking, the player can also type “p” to play the melody and can also type ‘q’ through ‘o’ to “play” the piano.
-Difficulty of a melody is based on number of the tones in a melody, speed of the melody, and range of tones in melody.
-The game ends when they player runs out of time before they can replicate a melody.
-After the game, their progress/stats for that game is shown.

 ## Choosing a Level:
-The player can choose 1 out of 3 levels, Easy, Medium, Hard.
+The player can choose 1 out of 3 starting levels; Easy, Medium, Hard.
 All levels will increase in difficulty based on how many melodies are successfully replicated, so an easy level will eventually reach hard difficulty.

 ## Score Calculation:
-When a player successfully replicates a melody a score is given:

-``ExtraPoints = TotalTime - TimeTaken;``

-``Score = BasePoints + ExtraPoints;``

-BasePoints is how many points a melody is worth.
-(Basepoints calculated on how many tones the melody has, or how fast it is) TotalTimeLeft is how many seconds left until the player must replicate a melody, or else they lose.
-TotalTime is reset to a fixed number every time a melody is replicated.
-TimeTaken is how many seconds it took the player to find the correct melody.

-## Melodies:
-All Melodies are randomly generated, given a couple parameters such as number of tones, speed of melody, and range of melody.
-The player can choose from a preset of sounds when they play the game, the default being the piano.
+Points are awarded every time the player correctly copies a melody.
+The faster you copy a melody, and the more difficult a melody is, the more points you get!
+As the levels get higher, so do the reqards.
+Certain actions will even award you bonus points.

+Before you even start the game. you can add modifiers that will make the game more difficult but will also award you more points per melody!

 ## Statistics:
-Scores on all levels, and current progress will be saved in a cookie.
-They can be viewed from the stats screen.
+After every complete game, your score on all melodies is recorded for that session.
+There will be a staticstics screen where you can view all this information.
+This is a great way to see your progress as you play!